 \subsubsection{Integrated Gradients}

-Integrated Gradients Method~\cite{DBLP:journals/corr/SundararajanTY16} is the improvement of the traditional Saliency Map~\cite{Kadir2004SaliencySA}, which is widely used in interpretable tasks nowadays.
-It uses gradient integration to eliminate the gradient saturation, and the gradient learned by the model can be intuitively seen by this method.
+The Integrated Gradients Method~\cite{DBLP:journals/corr/SundararajanTY16} is an enhancement of the traditional Saliency Map~\cite{Kadir2004SaliencySA}, which is widely used in interpretability tasks today.
+It uses gradient integration to eliminate gradient saturation, allowing the gradients learned by the model to be more intuitively visualized.

-Compared with the traditional Saliency Map, Integrated Gradients Method has a better visualization effect.
-We tested the performance of the Resnet18 and Resnet50 network structures in the Cifar100 and ImageNet datasets, respectively.
-Fig.~\ref{salency_img} lists some representative interpretable images.
-Take the third row of ImageNet results as an example.
-Compared with Resnet50, Resnet50C focuses more on the dog, and at the same time, the gradient perturbations decrease distinctly so that the gradients become smoother.
-For Resnet50ADV+C, this improvement is more obvious.

-As directly recognized from the results, the addition of semantic continuity constraint makes the gradient obtained by the model smoother and more concentrated in the recognized object, thereby greatly improving the interpretability of the model.
+Compared to the traditional Saliency Map, the Integrated Gradients Method offers improved visualization.
+We evaluated the performance of Resnet18 and Resnet50 network structures on the Cifar100 and ImageNet datasets, respectively.
+Fig.~\ref{salency_img} displays some representative interpretable images.
+Taking the third row of ImageNet results as an example, Resnet50C focuses more on the dog compared to Resnet50.
+Additionally, the gradient perturbations decrease significantly, resulting in smoother gradients.
+For Resnet50AdvC, this improvement is even more pronounced.
+From these results, it is evident that the addition of the semantic continuity constraint makes the gradients obtained by the model smoother and more focused on the recognized object, thereby greatly enhancing the model's interpretability.